Pralhad Keshav Atre

-Pralhad Keshav Atre (13 August 1898 – 13 June 1969), popularly known as Āchārya Atre, was a prominent Marathi writer, poet, educationist, founder–editor of Maratha (a Marathi language newspaper), and above all a noted orator.
+Pralhad Keshav Atre (13 August 1898 – 13 June 1969), popularly known as Āchārya Atre, was a Marathi writer, poet, educationist, founder–editor of Maratha (a Marathi language newspaper), and orator.

 Biography

 Early life

 Atre was born on 13 August 1898 in a Marathi Deshastha Rigvedi Brahmin family of Kodit Khurd, a village near Saswad in Pune district.
 His father was a clerk and also a secretary of Saswad Municipality for a brief period and his uncle was teacher at MES Waghire High School Saswad.
 He completed his primary and High School education from MES Waghire High School, Saswad.
 He matriculated from Fergusson college in 1919.
 He completed Bachelor of Arts from University of Pune.
 After graduation Atre took up a career as a school teacher.
 Atre did his T. D. (teacher's diploma) from the University of London in 1928.
 Before returning to India he studied Experimental Psychology under Cyril Burt and taught at Harrow.